j0sh3rs/cfaccess-proxy/README.md

 All the configuration options are passed to cfaccess-proxy as environment variables:

-* `AUTHDOMAIN`: This is your cloudflare authentication domain.
+* `AUTH_DOMAIN`: This is your cloudflare authentication domain.
 Normally in the form of `https://<your-own-domain>.cloudflareaccess.com`.
-* `POLICYAUD`: Application Audience (AUD) Tag.
+* `POLICY_AUD`: Application Audience (AUD) Tag.
-* `FORWARDUSERHEADER`: The header to be forwarded upstream to indicate which user is currently logged in.
+* `FORWARD_USER_HEADER`: The header to be forwarded upstream to indicate which user is currently logged in.
-* `FORWARDEMAILHEADER`: The header to be forwarded upstream to indicate the email of the user currently logged in.
+* `FORWARD_EMAIL_HEADER`: The header to be forwarded upstream to indicate the email of the user currently logged in.
-* `FORWARDHOST`: Downstream URL where your service listens
+* `FORWARD_HOST`: Downstream URL where your service listens
-* `ADDR`: Address where the cfaccess-proxy will listen for incoming connections.
+* `LISTEN_ADDRESS`: Address where the cfaccess-proxy will listen for incoming connections.
+* `DEX_PATH`: URL Path for the Dex callback.
+Authentication will only be done on this path.
+See [Dex - Auth Proxy](https://dexidp.io/docs/connectors/authproxy/#configuration)

 ## 👨🏻‍💻 Developing